 Ames Laboratory does not have any point sources of effluents requiring National Pollutant Discharge Elimination System (NPDES) permits.
-The Laboratory discharges all liquid wastes to the ISU sanitary sewer system, which discharges into the City of Ames sanitary sewer system.
+The Laboratory discharges wastewater to the ISU sanitary sewer system, which discharges into the City of Ames sanitary sewer system.
 The City of Ames has an NPDES permit.
-The City of Ames has an agreement for wastewater pre-treatment with ISU, which includes Ames Laboratory's wastewater.
-Both the City of Ames and ISU sampled the university's wastewater effluent using EPA protocols and methods in 2011 as part of this agreement.
-Since existing DOE buildings are on land leased from ISU, the ISU stormwater permit (MS4s) covers Ames Laboratory activities.
-The Laboratory discharged approximately 3,799,700 gallons of wastewater to ISU's sanitary sewer system in 2011.
-This was 2.0 percent of the total discharged from ISU's campus buildings.
-The university discharged 186,000,000 gallons of wastewater to the City of Ames sewer system.
-Waste water trends are summarized in Figure 3.7-1.
+The City of Ames has an agreement for wastewater pretreatment with ISU, which includes Ames Laboratory's wastewater.
+Both the City of Ames and ISU sampled the university's wastewater effluent using EPA protocols and methods in 2012 as part of this agreement.
+Since existing DOE buildings are on land leased from ISU, the ISU storm-water permit (MS4s) covers Ames Laboratory activities.
+The Laboratory discharged approximately 4,234,340 gallons of wastewater to ISU's sanitary sewer system in 2012.
+This was 1.3 percent of the total discharged from ISU's campus buildings.
+Wastewater trends are summarized in Figure 3.7-1.

-Figure 3.7-1
+Figure 3.7-1, Waste Water